 Pathology for clinicians and medical students

 If possible, limit the amount of staples in essential diagnostic tissue if there is a limited amount thereof (as staples need to be removed for microtomy, and the removal may tear the tissue).
-If multiple staples are necessary on a surgical margin (such as both ends of an intestinal segment), keep in mind that the pathologist may have to cut away the entire stapled portion before taking sections, so that the section for microscopy may not reflect the true margin.
+If multiple staples are necessary on a surgical margin (such as both ends of an intestinal segment), keep in mind that the pathologist may have to cut away the entire stapled portion before taking sections, and therefore the section for microscopy is a few millimeters more proximal on the specimen than the true margin.

 Within an hour after removal from the body, tissue samples should generally be placed in vessels with the correct fixing solution, with a volume that allows them to lie freely in the solution.
 The standard fixation fluid is generally 10% neutral buffered formalin, which is roughly equivalent to 4% formaldehyde.

 The main exception to using formalin are mainly:

 - Intraoperative consultation.
 If a specimen has several parts, and you only want intraoperative consultations on some of them, hold the rest back to avoid potential delays.
 For all fresh specimens, communicate clearly (such as on a requisition form with the specimen) whether intraoperative consultation is requested or not.

 - A tophus or other specimen suspicious for gout versus pseudogout should be sent in alcohol or dry, since formalin will dissolve the crystals.

 - Lymph nodes (or other lymphoid aggregates) with a suspicion of lymphoma, where samples are generally put in a special solution for flow cytometry.